Hi, I’m Beth Allingham and I love everything about food: choosing it, designing recipes, cooking and eating it.

 Whether you are cooking for yourself or family or sharing like me, I hope that you will find something you love here.

 I cooked for others for years.
-I cooked for my own two sons, as I said, but others too.
 Usually, there was an ailment involved: allergies; anorexia; ulcerative colitis; fibromyalgia; hypoglycemia (mine).
 With each new culinary focus, my natural scientific curiosity took me into more research.

-In my teaching during that time, it seemed that everything I read had to do with food!
+It seemed that everything I read had to do with food!
 I wanted to know: how organically grown food was different from conventional? what’s the big deal about grass-fed? if omega-3 fatty acids are so important, how do we get more of them? what foods cause inflammation and why?
 You won’t see me use the term “healthy” – there are too many interpretations of the word – but I have made decisions about what I eat and what’s in my recipes, and I highlight all important ingredients.

 My Culinary Companion

 This is Boone, who keeps me company and makes sure I don’t leave anything delicate on the floor.
 Will I ever make his food?
 Stay tuned!

 Boone thinks that when I am not sitting AT the computer, he should be sitting ON it.